stathissideris/dali/doc/layout.md

   * optional

-Matrices are just like grids -- the main difference being that matrices are elastic: the widths of rows and columns in matrices is determined by the widest or the tallest element respectively.
+Matrices are just like grids -- the main difference being that matrices are elastic: the width of each row is determined by the tallest element in the row and the width of each column is determined by the widest element in the column.

 ```clojure
 [:page